Exploring the connections between healthy land and healthy people

-Zenger Farm’s experiential and science-based programs teach youth and adults the importance of food, farming, wetland conservation and environmental stewardship in healthy urban communities.
-Participants learn that healthy food comes from healthy soil, which can be anywhere, even in the city.
-Zenger Farm provides opportunities for community members to get their hands dirty and learn where their food comes from.
+Zenger Farm’s experiential and science-based programs teach youth and adults the importance of food, farming, wetland conservation and environmental stewardship.
+Participants learn that healthy food comes from healthy soil.
+Zenger Farm provides opportunities for community members to get their hands dirty and learn where their food comes from!

 Attend a workshop at our beautiful urban farm and go home with new skills and a hefty dose of inspiration!

 Healthy Eating on a Budget